 The first thing that you need to know is simple, you will get a notice.
 Your computer is not going to get shut down.
 You will not have to deal with a complete blackout.
 Instead, you’re going to get a pop-up window.
 You will get a pop up.
 You will get a Windows official pop up.
 The pop up will tell you that you may have an issue.
 It may say, you may be a victim of software counterfeiting, and it will have all the graphics of your operating system.
 It will also have the title, “This copy of Windows is not genuine”.

 Windows XP, Windows 7, and Windows 8 are getting this a lot.
 Microsoft is pushing this out as more and more computers are getting connections to the internet and are double-checking to see whether or not they are confirmed copies.
-When you see the pop up, you will have a few seconds to decide what to do.
+When you see the pop-up, you will have a few seconds to decide what to do.
 There is a resolution, so again, do not panic.
 This is not going to shut your computer down, but it is a serious issue that you need to address.

 What If It Is Not Counterfeit?

-If this doesn’t help you, or if you just keep getting the pop up message about counterfeiting, it’s time to look for a new solution.
+If this doesn’t help you, or if you just keep getting the pop-up message about counterfeiting, it’s time to look for a new solution.
 The following will help you remove the warning and figure out what is going on overall.

 Steps To Remove The Counterfeit Windows Issue

-Assuming that you did in fact try the system restore solution, and that didn’t work, you’ll need a helping hand moving forward.
+Assuming that you did, in fact, try the system restore solution, and that didn’t work, you’ll need a helping hand moving forward.
 The following steps may help you get that solution fast.

 First and foremost, go to your task manager.

 You want to look for the process tab and will want to process an EXE file.
 Look for wgatray.exe and click on it.
 Once you click on it, you’ll be able to “End Process”.
-That option is going to help you gain the upper hand in this issue.
+That option is going to help you gain the upper hand on this issue.

 After you click this, you can restart your computer.